adamlenart/random/supercentenarian/sample_size.md

-# Harmonic numbers explain maximum age of human deaths
+# Harmonic numbers explain maximum ages of death

 Dong, Milholland, and Vijg (2016) argue that supercentenarian ages at death show evidence of limit to human lifespan.
 In their analysis, they